 Resolution should occur within a few hours; surely within one business day.
-If the matter cannot be resolved in this length of time the person complaining must be contacted with an explanation of the time they will receive a response.
+If the matter cannot be resolved in this length of time, the person complaining must be contacted with an explanation of the time they will receive a response.

 If possible, the person charged with the responsibility of the file should resolve the complaint.
-If we've made a mistake, admit it, and rectify it immediate and willingly.